dusanmitrovic98/AdvancedDataStructures/README.md

         A tree data structure used for storing intervals or segments, and allows for efficient queries on overlapping intervals.

 [ ] 37.
 B+ Trees | status: PENDING
+        A tree data structure used for storing and retrieving large amounts of data on disk or other secondary storage devices.

 [ ] 38.
 Range Trees | status: PENDING